-Compassionate Living hosts monthly vegan potlucks in various cities in Sonoma County and also hosts knowledgeable speakers and film showings throughout the year.
+Compassionate Living hosts a monthly Speaker Series featuring knowledgeable speakers and film showings throughout the year.
 Our Outreach Team is energizing the county with educational video outreach, leafletings, and tabling; informing our community about the suffering of farmed animals and the benefits of a plant-based diet.
-We are the main sponsor and organizer of the Sonoma County VegFest, a celebration of compassionate eating, held in Santa Rosa every summer and the Berkeley Vegan Earth Day.
+We are the main sponsor and organizer of the Sonoma County VegFest, a celebration of compassionate eating going on our 5th year in 2018, as well as the Berkeley Earth Day in Live Oak Park in Berkeley, CA.

 Statement of Purpose

-To create a compassionate world where animals are free from human imposed suffering by promoting lifestyles choices which support and protect animals and by sharing with our community the benefits of a vegan diet through education and outreach.
+To create a compassionate world where farmed animals are free from human imposed suffering by promoting lifestyles choices which support and protect farmed animals and by sharing the benefits of a vegan diet for the planet, for the animals, and to help our community thrive in good health.

 Compassionate Living’s Executive Director

 Hope Bohanec has been active in animal advocacy and environmental activism for over 25 years and published the book The Ultimate Betrayal: Is There Happy Meat?
 She is a nationally recognized leader and speaker in the animal protection movement, and is currently serving as Projects Manager for United Poultry Concerns.
-Hope co-founded Compassionate Living in 2008 while she was the Campaigns Director for the international organization, In Defense of Animals.
-She is also the primary organizer for the annual Conscious Eating Conference at UC Berkeley, the Sonoma County VegFest and the Berkeley Vegan Earth Day.
+She is the primary organizer for the annual Conscious Eating Conference at UC Berkeley, the Sonoma County VegFest and the Berkeley Earth Day.